adobe/genstudio-extensibility-examples/genstudio-external-template-app/README.md

-# GenStudio External DAM App
+# GenStudio External Template App

 This is an App Builder App that creates a GS Add-On to add an external DAM for selecting assets for experience creation in GenStudio.
 The external DAM is just an S3 bucket.